CloudlyFog/BankSystem7/README.md

 # Bank system 7
 This library provides opportunities for using likeness of bank system.
 You can handle not only users but also other models like banks, cards and etc.

-### Updates in version 0.4.6
+### Updates in version 0.4.7
 - Added method to update state of entity to the GenericContext.
-The method also lets invoke some logic that you possible will be needed during updating entity state.
+- Added method that ensures avoiding changes of nested entities.
+- Also updated descriptions of methods.
 ****
 # Documentation